16th Battalion, Royal Western Australia Regiment: Since 1945

 The part-time military forces were re-formed in 1948 following the conclusion of the demobilisation process, at which time the battalion was re-raised as an amalgamated unit with the 28th Battalion.
 The two units remained linked until 1952 when they were split and re-raised in their own right as full battalions.
 This state of affairs continued until 1960 when a reorganisation saw the raising of larger State-based regiments that subsumed the old regionally-based regiments, at which point the battalion was reduced to a company-level formation within the Pentropic 1st Battalion, Royal Western Australia Regiment (1 RWAR), forming 'B' Company.
 In 1965, the Pentropic divisional structure was abolished and 1 RWAR was split to form two new battalions: 1 RWAR and 2 RWAR; the following year 1 RWAR was redesignated 16 RWAR.

+Current Role

 16 RWAR currently forms part of the 13th Brigade, and maintains the battle honours of all the previous 16th Battalions, including the 16th Battalion, AIF, which served in the First World War, and the 16th Battalion (Cameron Highlanders of Western Australia) and 2/16th Battalion, both of which served in the Second World War.
-The battalion has provided personnel to provide reinforcements for Regular Army units deploying to various conflicts or operations including those in Border Protection, 2000 Sydney Olympic Games, Solomon Islands, East Timor, Malaysia, Bougainville, Afghanistan and Iraq.
+The battalion has provided individuals and teams for contingents deployed on operational service including Operation Resolute, Joint Task Force Gold, Regional Assistance Mission to Solomon Islands, East Timor, Malaysia, Bougainville, Afghanistan and Iraq.

+Since 2022, 16 RWAR has included a Small Boat Platoon that enables the battalion's amphibious capability.

+Commanding officers

+The following table lists the Commanding Officers of 16 RWAR: